billywongstuy/FinalProjectFall2015-BillyWongMatthewZhu/README.md

 3) Use "z" for ok and "x" for cancel/go back and use the arrow keys to go up,left,right,down, with respect to the arrows

-4) Choose 3 pokemon to use for your team( You may scroll down using the arrow keys for more since menu does not have a scroll bar)
+4) Choose 3 pokemon to use for your team(You may scroll down using the arrow keys for more since menu does not have a scroll bar)

+4.5) If you make a mistake when choosing Pokemon, close the window and repeat steps 2-4.

 5) Choose an opponent difficulty (Easy,Normal,Hard)